Boat and Wake Safety Committee Best Practices

 b.
 Try not to cut across the entrance of any channel.

 c.
 Do not block the channel unnecessarily.
-If you need to stop or reduce speed do so safely and with situational awareness to the other boats in and entering the
+If you need to stop or reduce speed do so safely and with situational awareness to the other boats in and entering the channel.

 6. Docking lights, bright lights on the bows of some boats, are just that.
 Lights to assist with docking a boat at night.
 They are not intended to be used while under operation and can create unsafe conditions on the water by “Blinding” oncoming watercraft.
 Please refer to your Wisconsin Boating Regulations for nighttime operation lighting requirements.